 Love crystal?
 Want to know all about it?
 Fret not!
-One of the world’s best known crystal makers, Baccarat, have created a 12 day tour that lets you enjoy the best that they have to offer in six different countries.
-The 12 day Baccarat Heritage Experience begins and ends at the Baccarat Hotel New York with pit-stops in France, Japan, Turkey, Russia and South Korea.
-The price of this crystal-filled sojourn is a jaw dropping $300,000 (double occupancy).
+One of the world’s best-known crystal makers, Baccarat, has created a 12-day tour that lets you enjoy the best they have to offer in six different countries.
+The 12-day Baccarat Heritage Experience begins and ends at the Baccarat Hotel New York with pit-stops in France, Japan, Turkey, Russia, and South Korea.
+The price of this crystal-filled sojourn is a jaw-dropping $300,000 (double occupancy).

-The next stop is Paris where the guests will spend two days complete with a private tour of the Maison and Museé Baccarat.
-The Parisian leg of the trip also includes a day trip to Lorraine (by helicopter of course!) where they brand was founded and has a factory.
+The next stop is Paris, where the guests will spend two days, complete with a private tour of the Maison and Museé Baccarat.
+The trip’s Parisian leg also includes a day trip to Lorraine (by helicopter, of course!), where the brand was founded and has a factory.
 This will be followed by lunch at Chateau Baccarat and an opportunity to view more than 16,000 original sketches of Baccarat’s crystalware.

-A private flight will whisk guests off to Istanbul where the palaces of Beylerbeyi and Dolmabahce await.
+A private flight will whisk guests off to Istanbul, where the palaces of Beylerbeyi and Dolmabahce await.
 These are filled with Baccarat crystal chandeliers commissioned by sultans of the Ottoman Empire.
-After a night in Istanbul, guests will jet off to Moscow for two days where they will learn about the crystal made for the royal family.
-They will also have the chance to check out the Maison Baccarat Moscow which is located in the same building that once held the Czar’s private pharmacy.
+After a night in Istanbul, guests will jet off to Moscow for two days to learn about the crystal made for the royal family.
+They will also have the chance to check out the Maison Baccarat Moscow, located in the same building that once held the Czar’s private pharmacy.

-Tokyo is the next destination where guests can enjoy cocktails, wine, and champagne in the extensive crystal glass collection of B Bar.
-The final stop before returning to New York will be Seoul where Baccarat recently opened a maison that houses the largest collection of Baccarat chandeliers in Asia.
+Tokyo is the next destination where guests can enjoy cocktails, wine, and champagne in B Bar’s extensive crystal glass collection.
+Before returning to New York, the final stop will be Seoul, where Baccarat recently opened a Maison that houses the largest collection of Baccarat chandeliers in Asia.
 Guests will be treated to afternoon tea in the Maison café.